Air Conditioning FAQs & Tips — Expert HVAC Answers for South Metro Atlanta Homeowners

 What is the job of the AC condenser coil?

 The condenser coil is located in your outdoor unit.
-Its job is to release heat that the refrigerant has absorbed from inside your home.
+Its job is to release the heat that the refrigerant has absorbed from inside your home.
 A fan blows air over the coil to cool the refrigerant back into a liquid.
 When the condenser coil is dirty or damaged, your AC will run inefficiently or even shut down.
 Annual coil cleaning is part of our spring AC tune-up service.

 How does the evaporator coil work?